Legalization of German certificates to be used in Qatar

 The fee for a signature certification depends on the value of the legal transaction for which the document is needed and ranges between 20,- Euro and 250,- Euro.
 The fee is converted into QAR according to the daily exchange rate at the German mission and may be paid by cash or credit card (Master and Visa cards only).

-For signature certifications you may come to the competent German Embassy after prior booking of an appointment, the category ‘Consular Affairs’ will be the correct option for your request: Online Appointment system
+For certifications of your signature you may come to the competent German Embassy after prior booking of an appointment.
+Please book your appointment using Kontaktformular.

 Full notarization will provide stronger legitimization of a document.
 While notarizing a deed, the consular officer also confirms the identity of the person appearing, but he will furthermore provide advice to the person signing about the legal meaning and consequences of the declaration to be notarized.